21 May 2026

 • Institutions that already operate under a sector-specific definition – such as insurers, asset managers and investment firms – apply their own definition.

 In our view, this is a workable and pragmatic outcome.
 It preserves regulatory coherence within each sector, avoids the imposition of an ill-fitting framework on institutions with different business models, and prevents situations in which an institution would need to navigate multiple competing definitions simultaneously.
-To prevent regulatory divergence (or regulatory arbitrage) via the third category, we believe it that the regulator(s) should preferably make clear that the general boundaries of determining identified staff are expected to be applied in a way that is consistent with the rules for other financial institutions.
+To prevent regulatory divergence (or regulatory arbitrage) by institutions falling in the third category, we believe that the regulator(s) should preferably make clear that the general boundaries of determining identified staff are expected to be applied in a way that is consistent with the rules for other financial institutions.
 This is even more important now that, after amendment, the application of all relevant rules will revolve around the identified staff concept, and this concept can therefore not be left ambiguous.
 According to the parliamentary history, DNB and the AFM will assess whether it is opportune to issue a supervisory policy on the definition of identified staff, while any such policy would only be binding on the regulators themselves and not on financial institutions.

 Availability of relevant exceptions